shotgunsoftware/tk-core/docs/platform.rst

 - Command registration via :meth:`Engine.register_command`

-The engine takes acts as a bridge betgween the DCC and the App so that the app doesn't have to contain DCC-specific code to create dialogs or manage menus etc. Typically, any DCC specific code is contained within a :class:`~sgtk.Hook`, making it easy to design apps that can be extended easily to support new engine environments.
+The engine takes acts as a bridge between the DCC and the App so that the app doesn't have to contain DCC-specific code to create dialogs or manage menus etc. Typically, any DCC specific code is contained within a :class:`~sgtk.Hook`, making it easy to design apps that can be extended easily to support new engine environments.